 Luxury — €578.36

-On Amazon.de I purchased a new pair of (closed) headphones, Beyerdynamic DT 770 PRO 32 ohm and an Antlion Modmic USB to go with it to create a quality headset for the price of a gaming headset (€161.53).
+On Amazon.de I purchased a new pair of (closed) headphones, Beyerdynamic DT 770 PRO 32 ohm.
+To go with these new cans I bought an Antlion Modmic USB to create a quality headset for the price of a gaming headset (€161.53).

 Also bought through Amazon.de are three books for the niece of my wife (my brother-in-law’s daughter) at €35.05 and €21.27.

 Last month, I mentioned I also booked another flight to my wife’s home country besides the upcoming Christmas trip.
-This month the cost of those plane tickets is visible but at the same time my in-laws paid part of the plane tickets for my wife and our daughter (€746.10); This really softened the plane ticket’s impact of two months ago and this month.
+This month the cost for those plane tickets in April is visible, but at the same time my in-laws paid part of the plane tickets for my wife and our daughter (€746.10); This really softened the plane tickets’ impact of two months ago and this month.

 Finally, I have my monthly subscription costs of Netflix (€15.99), and Patreon (€5.45).
 It’s the last month for the latter as I barely read the novels I support at the moment.
 I’m so far behind that I have a backlog of 50 chapters, so the benefit of Patreon has become mute.